hantsy/jakartaee11-sandbox/docs/jpa.md

 With these methods, you no longer need to explicitly handle transaction operations, such as begin, commit, and rollback.
 Every execution block is automatically wrapped in a transaction boundary.

-Additionally, the `EntityManager` adds two similar methods: `runWithConnection` and `callWithConnection`, which bind database operations to an immutable Connection object.
+Additionally, the `EntityManager` adds two similar methods: `runWithConnection` and `callWithConnection`, which bind database operations to an immutable `Connection` abstraction.
 For databases using JDBC, these methods let you work with a JDBC `Connection` object.

 Here’s how to use `runWithConnection`: